matyalatte/Texconv-Custom-DLL/docs/Build-on-Unix.md

-# Building Workflow for Ubuntu and MacOS
+# Building Workflow for Linux and MacOS

 You can build texconv on Linux and macOS.
 But please note that there are some limitations.